DI mokymai2-e4dbbf0276e546e224dc5ba52d5658f2.jpg

 - enabling Vilnius science teachers to learn from each other by sharing experiences.

-Partners: Gamtos mokslų ugdymo centras, Vilnius University's Faculty of Chemistry and Geosciences (Didaktikos centras), Vilnius University's Faculty of Physics
+Partners: Vilnius University's Faculty of Chemistry and Geosciences (Didaktikos centras – BioEduLab), Vilnius University's STEAM center, Vytautas Magnus university (Didaktikos centras)

 Contact